Aura-Subhadeep/Aura-Subhadeep/README.md

 ## About Me 👋
 <p >
 I’m a Full Stack developer with a passion for creating modern and minimalist software.
 I'm currently pursuing CSE in Northeast India, and I would love to collaborate with fellow developers and designers to learn from their experiences.
-The rapidly evolving fields of AI and web3 technology have captured my fascination, and I aspire to be an active participant in these industries.
 I'm consistently open to embracing new opportunities and challenges that come my way.
 </p>

 ##